OAuth 2.0: Configuring a new API proxy

 - Click + API Proxy.

-- Fill out the New API Proxy dialog.
+- Use the wizard to create a Reverse proxy.
 If you're not familiar with this dialog, see Build a simple API proxy.

 When you select this option, two policies will be attached to the newly created API proxy, one to verify access tokens and another to strip the access token after it has been verified.